 Elly: For the above contraction exercise, also imagine that you have a string that is drawing your hip bones towards each other.
 This will help to draw your separated abdominals towards each other.
 You can apply this technique to the following exercise progressions as well.
 Just make sure you really master the basic contraction first!

 If your abdominals have separated during pregnancy and childbirth, find out how a postpartum girdle can assist with drawing them closer together again.
-You can also click on the image below to go straight to the Bellefit website, for postpartum corsets and girdles.
+You can also click on the image below to go straight to the Bellefit website for postpartum corsets and girdles.

 Postpartum core exercises: Single-leg heel slides

-Starting from your basic breath and contraction pose, slide one leg along the floor.
+Starting from your basic breath-and-contraction pose, slide one leg along the floor.
 Slide it back into the initial position and repeat on the other side.
 Alternate between your left and your right leg 20 times on each side.

 Single-leg toe taps

-With consistent practice you will soon be able to progress to the tabletop position, then toe taps and beyond.
+With consistent practice, you will soon be able to progress to the tabletop position, then toe taps and beyond.

 Postpartum ab exercises (intermediate): Single-leg extensions